At least 6 dead after submarine carrying tourists on a reef tour in Red Sea sinks off Egypt

 The submarine was carrying 45 tourists and five Egyptian crewmembers when it sank, Red Sea governor Maj.
 Gen. Amr Hanafi, said in a statement, adding that rescue teams were quickly sent.

 He said all six dead were Russians, and that 29 of the 39 tourists rescued were injured and taken to hospitals.
-No one was still missing from the vessel, he said, suggesting the crew had also been rescued.
+No one was still missing from the vessel, he said.

 Hurghada is a major destination for divers, snorkelers and other tourists drawn by the Red Sea's extensive coral reefs.

-The submarine, named “Sindbad,” runs 1- to 3-hour tours, usually cruising at about 20-25 meters (65-80 feet) underwater with panoramic windows on the bottom to give views of the marine life, according to the website of the company that the Russian consulate identified as running the vessel.
+The submarine, named “Sindbad,” runs tours lasting about 40 minutes underwater, cruising at about 20-25 meters (65-80 feet) underwater with panoramic windows on the bottom to give views of the marine life, according to the website of the company that the Russian consulate identified as running the vessel.

 The company did not respond to phone calls seeking comment.